grafana/grafana/docs/sources/explore/metrics-explore.md

     - oss
 title: Grafana Metrics Explore
 aliases:
-description:
+description: This doc describes the Metrics Explore feature
 weight: 200
 ---

 # Grafana Metrics Explore

 Grafana Metrics Explore is a query-less experience for browsing Prometheus-compatible metrics.
 Search for or filter to find a metric.
-Quickly find related metrics - all in just a few clicks.
-No PromQL to be found anywhere!
+Quickly find related metrics with just a few simple clicks.
+A key feature of Metrics Explore is that you don't need to learn PromQL to retrieve metrics.

 With Explore Metrics, you can:

-easily slice and dice metrics based on their labels, so you can see anomalies right away See the right visualization for your metric based on its type (e.g. gauge vs. counter) without writing it yourself surface other metrics relevant to the current metric “explore in a drawer” - expand a drawer over a dashboard with more content, so you don’t lose your place view a history of user steps when navigating through metrics and their filters easily pivot to other related telemetry - IE, logs or traces
+- easily slice and dice metrics based on their labels, so you can see anomalies right away
+- see the right visualization for your metric based on its type (e.g. gauge vs. counter) without writing it yourself
+- surface other metrics relevant to the current metric
+- “explore in a drawer” - expand a drawer over a dashboard with more content, so you don’t lose your place
+- view a history of user steps when navigating through metrics and their filters
+- easily pivot to other related telemetry - IE, logs or traces

-… all without writing any queries!
+You can do all of these things without writing a single query!

-You can access Metrics Explore either as a standalone experience or as part of our Dashboards.
+You can access Metrics Explore either as a standalone experience or as part of Grafana Dashboards.

-Standalone experience
+## Standalone experience

-Click on Explore > Metrics in the main navigation bar You’ll land on an overview page that shows a time series visualization for all of the metrics in your default Prometheus instance
-Change your data source with the drop-down on the top right You can change your data source with the Select Prometheus-compatible data source (and we only show these in the data sources for you in the drop-down).
+Access Metrics as a standalone experience:

+1. Click the arrow next to **Explore** in the left-side menu and click **Metrics**.You are taken to an overview page that shows recent metrics, bookmarks, and the option to select a new metric exploration.
+1. Click **+ New metric exploration**
+1. Select **Prometheus** in the drop-down menu under **Data source**.
+You can also select a Prometheus-compatible data source.
+1. Click **+ Add label** and select a label from the drop-down menu.
+You can add multiple labels.
+1. Search for metrics under **Search metrics**.
+1. Use the time picker to select a date/time range from the drop-down menu or use an absolute time range.
+1. You can set a refresh rate from the drop down menu.
+The default is `Off`.

+Click on **Select** in a metric to learn more about it.
+The **Overview** tab provides a description for each metric, as well as the metric type and unit associated with the metric.
+It also provides a list of labels associated with the metric.
+The **Breakdown** tab

+The **Related metrics** tab

+You can click on
 Basic controls
 You can modify your time range in two ways:
 With the standard time range picker on the top left